 - For exemptions, please see City Code 95.23.

 - For regulations that govern the commercial and industrial zones, please see City Code Section 95.35.

 A Tree Removal/Trimming Permit application is filed with the Community Development Director.
 The following information shall be submitted:

-- Complete the Tree Removal/Trimming Application and submit the form via the online application and then visit the Finance Department to pay the $268 processing fee.
+- Complete the Tree Removal/Trimming Application, submit the form via the online application and then visit the Finance Department to pay the $268 processing fee.
 The application will not be processed until the fee is paid and a receipt is provide.
 Once paid, submit receipt to email@example.com.
 Click the link below to access the online application and to submit your application.

 - The form must include photos of the tree and the reasons for removal.

 - Based on the request and situation, a report by a certified arborist may be required.

 The Community Development Director shall grant a permit only if the Director makes one or more of the following findings: